denson/superset/README.md

 nginx: the configuration file /etc/nginx/nginx.conf syntax is ok
 nginx: configuration file /etc/nginx/nginx.conf test is successful
 ```

+- You should now be able to open a browser and type http://yourdomain.com and log in to Superset

 # edit here

 ## Getting SSL Up